ADIRONDACK ECOSYSTEMS: WHAT YOU’LL SEE WHILE RAILBIKING IN NORTH CREEK

 If trying to spot the difference between a sugar maple and a red maple doesn’t strike your fancy, then perhaps keeping your eyes peeled for local wildlife might be more your speed.
 The wide variety of habitats in the Adirondacks hosts an incredibly diverse population of animals, making it a hot spot for wildlife enthusiasts.
 There are over 200 species of birds, 53 species of mammals, 35 species of reptiles and amphibians, and 74 species of butterflies.
 The charismatic megafauna that everyone seems to associate with the Adirondacks is a black bear and moose.
 While these two animals do live in the area, they are experts at staying hidden deep in the forests, so unfortunately we rarely get a chance to see them in person.
 What we do encounter more frequently are white-tailed deer, gray squirrels, red foxes, chipmunks, as well as a variety of birds, butterflies, and amphibians.

 To have the best wildlife experience, it is important to acknowledge some basic etiquette and tips for observation.
 Knowing the best time and place to look for certain wildlife can set you up for success.
 For example, if you are excited about seeing a red fox on a railbiking trip, knowing that they are primarily nocturnal creatures will make your best chances of seeing one around dawn or dusk when they still might be active.
 This might lead you to choose our early morning trip or our full moon ride.
 The exception to this is during the summer months when they are rearing pups and the females require additional food scavenging during the day to keep up with the ravenous appetites of the babies.
 Foxes typically prefer a mixed landscape of forest edges, farmland, and open fields to provide enough protective cover from predators, while still having prey readily available.
 Those habitats are where you should pay extra close attention to in the hopes of spotting a red fox.
 Once you have identified the best time & location for viewing wildlife, it is important to remain patient and quiet during the search.
 Many animals are skittish around people and loud noises, so we want to avoid startling them.
 We have the benefit of our railbikes being very quiet as they move along the tracks through the forest, giving us an advantage over hiking or biking on a trail with loud sticks and leaves to crunch on.
-Keeping a safe distance away from wildlife is also important to respect their space and avoid stressing out the animal.
-If you do some research, plan accordingly, and respect the wildlife, you will be set up for success in all of your wildlife viewing endeavors.
+Keeping a safe distance away from wildlife is also important to respect their space and avoid stressing out the animals.
+If you do some research, plan accordingly, and respect the wildlife, you will be set up for success in all of your wildlife-viewing endeavors.

 Aquatic Life in North Creek

 Now that you’ve got an idea of what you could be seeing on a railbiking trip on dry land, let’s take a look at what’s under the surface of some of the freshwater ecosystems in the area.
 There are more than 3,000 lakes, 8,000 ponds, 1,500 miles of rivers, and 30,000 miles of streams across the Adirondacks.
 That makes for an elaborate network of unique habitats.
-Mountain streams form the headwaters of larger rivers and their flow is seasonally variable based on snow pack and precipitation.
+Mountain streams form the headwaters of larger rivers and their flow is seasonally variable based on snowpack and precipitation.
 These streams have cold temperatures, high oxygen levels, and dynamic geomorphology that creates an excellent environment for certain fish species, such as trout and salmon, as well as a variety of macroinvertebrates.
 The abundance of specific macroinvertebrates is an indicator of the stream’s health.
-Mayflies, caddisflies, and stoneflies are among the most sensitive to pollution and temperature swings, so their presence in the streams around North Creek are indicators of a healthy freshwater ecosystem.
+Mayflies, caddisflies, and stoneflies are among the most sensitive to pollution and temperature swings, so their presence in the streams around North Creek is an indicator of a healthy freshwater ecosystem.

 As multiple streams converge, new river ecosystems are formed.
 River beds, or the water channel itself, is generally wider and slower flowing than the mountain streams that fed it.
 The reduced tree canopy coverage allows more light to penetrate to the bottom of the river.
 This in turn promotes an increase in primary productivity, which contributes more energy to the food chain.
 The biodiversity also increases with more fish species inhabiting the warmer water.
 You could find sunfish, largemouth bass, white perch, and common carp living in a riverbed habitat in larger rivers.

 These aquatic ecosystems form the lifeblood of the region for ecological, recreational, and municipal purposes.
 The Hudson River flows through North Creek and is a prominent feature on our railbiking trips.
 It provides drinking water to residents, water for snowmaking at Gore Mountain, and excellent recreational opportunities for tubing, whitewater rafting, kayaking, and fishing.
 The upper Hudson is some of the cleanest water on the planet due to the vast amount of wilderness in its watershed.
 The pristine forests serve as excellent water filters for runoff coming from mountain peaks and from the hundreds of feeder streams.
-Conservation of the river and the wilderness that surrounds it are key to maintaining a healthy river and happy community.
+Conservation of the river and the wilderness that surrounds it are key to maintaining a healthy river and a happy community.

 Geology and Landscapes

 The second transformative step in the making of the Adirondacks is from glacial activity during the last ice age period.
 The ice age during the Pleistocene Epoch began about 1.6 million years ago and was a series of glacial advances and retreats.
 The Wisconsin Ice Age was the last glacial maximum from 80,000 - 21,000 years ago.
 As the glaciers advanced, they sculpted the landscape by scraping away soil, wearing down bedrock, carving river valleys, depositing rock debris, and rounding out the mountain peaks.
 The rocks plucked from the ground became embedded in the ice like sand in sandpaper.
 As the ice continued to move across the landscape, it scraped and smoothed out valleys.
 As the ice grew larger, it crept over hills and mountains, continuously breaking and lifting rocks off the summits.
-These rocks eventually get left behind as the ice melted away and are known as glacial erratics.
+These rocks eventually get left behind as the ice melts away and are known as glacial erratics.
 Evidence of glacial activity can be seen in the form of kettle ponds, glacial erratics, cirques, moraines, and valleys.
 Kettle ponds are formed when large chunks of ice break off the retreating glacier and become covered in debris.
 When the ice eventually melts, the depression left in the ground gets filled in with water and forms small, circular ponds that are scattered throughout the Adirondacks.
 Cirques are the remnants of alpine glaciers that carved away a bowl shape in the side of a mountain.
 A moraine is a pile or ridge of sediment that was pushed to the front of the glacier as it retreated.
-One of the most prominent glacial remnants is the Hudson River Valley that was formed when an ice dam burst and created a massive flood of glacial meltwater that carved out the modern Hudson River.
+One of the most prominent glacial remnants is the Hudson River Valley, which was formed when an ice dam burst and created a massive flood of glacial meltwater that carved out the modern Hudson River.
 Most of these glacial deposits can be seen during our railbiking tours, so put on your geologist hat and try your hand at identifying some of these features.

 Conservation Efforts